When Did I Learn to Stop Telling the Truth?

 When I think back to that kid version of me, with her irrepressible need for truth and her lack of concern over what others would think, it can be difficult to connect her with Polite Robot.
 What were the steps from one version of myself to another?

 Because of course, I am both of these versions of myself.
 The trick, according to therapy, is to integrate these parts.
-And in the last year or so I’ve been trying by undertaking inner child work.

-And I think they are probably right.
+They are probably right.
 Everyone does feel like this.
 Every kid gets socialized, after all.
 We each have to learn that it isn’t appropriate to stare at strangers who fascinate us.
 That it can upset people to ask personal questions about things you find intriguing about them.

-I’m not sure I recognised their value.
+I’m not sure I recognised their value in the way I do now.

 I definitely didn't know how to offer them to myself.